 An orientation fee is also required within two weeks of acceptance, unless other arrangements are made with the Managing Director of WebMBA.
 These costs are subject to change.

-Your Georgia WebMBA work is accelerated, consisting of 10 courses.
+Your WebMBA work is accelerated, consisting of 10 courses.
 Students complete course-work in less than two years.
-Our associates take two courses each term for five consecutive semesters, including at least one summer term.
+Students take two courses each term for five consecutive semesters, including at least one summer term.
 No electives are required and no concentrations are provided.
-A non-credit mandatory orientation is held two days at the start of each cohort.
+A non-credit mandatory orientation is held two days before the start of each cohort.
 We typically hold the orientation in Atlanta, Georgia.

-The following list serves as a general guide to required foundation courses for our schools:
+The following list serves as a general guide to foundational courses for our schools:

 Please see the admissions page for information on upcoming orientations and course start dates.